 As you already know marketing/advertising can be an elusive undertaking.
 For many of our years we did not have much funding available; however, some inexpensive choices can be very effective.
 Below I have stated some obvious items, but perhaps regard it as a reminder list.

 Our parade is probably one of the most effective and simplest activities.
 It really engages the public and attracts people to come.
 We always do a patriotic theme and even had prize money for best of, but certainly not necessary.
 People love parades!

-Contact Chamber of Commerce, County Tourism Boards, public announcements programing on the radio, government agencies, local organizations and above all Veteran groups like American Legion.
+Contact Chamber of Commerce, County Tourism Boards, public announcements programing on the radio, government agencies, local organizations and above all Veteran groups like The American Legion and VFW.